ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 5. Override `val partnerDisplayName: String` with the official/external name of the current partner.

     ```kotlin
-    /**
-     * Override this value to return the display name of the partner SDK.
-     */
     override val partnerDisplayName: String
         get() = "Reference"
     ```